Ramona, San Diego County, California: Local

 As an unincorporated town, Ramona's plenary local governing body is the San Diego County Board of Supervisors.
 However, many governmental functions operate at the local level in Ramona.

 The Ramona Municipal Water District (RMWD) is Ramona's local agency (within its boundaries) for water and sewer service, fire protection, paramedic services, and parks.
 The RMWD contracts with the California Department of Forestry and Fire Protection to operate the Ramona Fire Department.
 The RMWD is governed by a five-member elected board of directors.

 In the area of Ramona outside and east of the Ramona Municipal Water District, fire protection and paramedic service is provided by the InterMountain Fire - Rescue Department.
 It operates as a California 501c(3) non-profit corporation, and up to 9 people sit on its board of directors.
-Portions of Ramona, notably the Barona Mesa area adjacent to San Diego Country Estates, are under the jurisdiction of the San Diego Rural Fire Protection District (View its District map).
+Portions of Ramona, notably the Barona Mesa area adjacent to San Diego Country Estates, are under the jurisdiction of the San Diego Rural Fire Protection District.

 With one exception, public schools in Ramona are operated by the Ramona Unified School District, which is governed by an elected five-person board of trustees.
 The exception was Sun Valley Charter High School.
 Although its charter was approved by the RUSD, it was governed by its own board.
 The charter school failed after a few years from a decline in the number of students and political friction from the RUSD.

 Ramona Adult School was established in 1993 by the Ramona Unified School District.
 Ramona Adult School is a provider of adult education services in Ramona, California and serves the communities of Ballena, Santa Ysabel, San Diego Country Estates, Four Corners, Barona Reservation, Fernbrook, San Pasqual Valley, and Wynola.
 At an elevation of 1,430 ft, the adult school campus is located on the grounds of Montecito high school which is nestled in beautiful and historic foothills of the noteworthy Cuyamaca Mountains.
 Ramona Adult School offers adult education courses for adults in the areas of: high school diploma, GED, HISET, and adult basic education.
 Ramona Adult School works collaboratively with Palomar College and other local adult schools to connect students with post-secondary education and training.
 Ramona Adult School is a member of the Education to Career Network of North San Diego County.
 ETCN is one of 71 Consortiums in the State of California and is funded by the California Adult Education Program.

-The Nuevo Gardens Memorial Cemetery is a public cemetery located at 532 Ash Street, Ramona, CA 92065, and governed by a three-person Board of Trustees, who are appointed by the San Diego County Board of Supervisors.
+The Nuevo Gardens Memorial Cemetery is a public cemetery located at 532 Ash Street and governed by a three-person Board of Trustees, who are appointed by the San Diego County Board of Supervisors.